-Akoumianos river is the third larger river (in water quantity) in the province of Agios Vasilios (after Megas and Platys River).
+Akoumianos river is the third larger river (in water quantity) in the province of Agios Vasilios (after Megalos River and Platys River).
 It gets its water from dozens of sources from the slopes of the mountains Kedros and Asiderotas and has water all year round, especially in its upper part.

-The beautiful and quiet beach is the westernmost beach of St. Paul, well known for the largest sandhills in Crete.
-In the Cretan dialect, the word Stomio means River mouth.
+The beautiful and quiet beach is the westernmost beach of Saint Paul, well known for the largest sandhills in Crete.
+In the Cretan dialect, the word Stomio means river mouth.
 The beach is ideal for camping and requires just 5 minutes walking.